Owner: HWMC

 Idiophones – Struck Idiophones – Slit Drum

 The kentongan is a slit drum idiophone that comes from Central Java, Indonesia.
 These slit drums were used in traditional villages as a security system.
-Specific patterns were played to communicate to others who was on duty patrolling the village, which give a sense of security to village residents at nighttime.
+Specific patterns were played to communicate to others who were on duty patrolling the village, which gave a sense of security to village residents at nighttime.
 They were usually hung vertically from security posts or village halls, but they could also rest horizontally as seen here.
-In addition to being an alarm system, they were used to signal residents to gather for help in the village, and to signal prayers will start soon.
-The kentongan also functioned as a musical rhythmic instrument. accompanying the angklung (a bamboo pitched instrument) and the suling (flute).
+In addition to being an alarm system, they were used to signal residents to gather for help in the village, or to send the signal that prayers will soon start.
+The kentongan also functioned as a musical rhythmic instrument accompanying the angklung (a bamboo pitched instrument) and the suling (flute).

 As seen in this collection there is a variety of uses, shapes and materials used for the kentongan from the Indonesian regions.